-- Risk Assessment. - > Further evidence to confirm assessment of risk - ▶ Subtraction of carbon buffer in project carbon calculations (Section 3.4). - ▶ Evidence of contracts requiring continued implementation of the Project Design Document by the landowner and requiring the landowner to inform future owners of the commitment to the Woodland Carbon Code. - Contract with or signed statement from the landowner requiring replanting or compensatory planting should woodland area be lost due to wind, fire, pests, disease or development. - > Field observations confirming that assessment of risk is reasonable.
+- Risk Assessment. - Further evidence to confirm assessment of risk. - ▶ Subtraction of carbon buffer in Net Carbon Sequestration (Section 3.5). - Evidence of contracts with or a signed statement from the landowner requiring: - restocking where projects involve harvesting; - replanting or compensatory planting should woodland area be lost due to wind, fire, pests, disease or development; - managing as per the longer-term management intentions for the project duration and beyond; - the landowner to inform future owners of the commitment to the Woodland Carbon Code (See Section 1.0). - Field observations confirming that assessment of risk is reasonable. - Any loss reports are submitted as set out above.